Professor of Epidemiology and Nutrition

 At the core of our work is a series of prospective investigations that integrate genetic, biochemical, and traditional epidemiological approaches, and an interdisciplinary team including basic scientists, epidemiologists, and clinical investigators.
 Current projects include, among others:

-- The investigation of the environmental determinants of MS, with focus on the possible etiological role of the Epstein-Barr virus and other infections and the protective effect of vitamin D. This is a collaborative effort with contributions from leading virologists, immunologists and geneticists in the U.S. and Europe.
+- The investigation of the environmental determinants of MS, with focus on the possible etiological role of the Epstein-Barr virus and other infections and the protective effect of vitamin D and its variations be age, gender and race/ethnicity.
+This is a collaborative effort with contributions from leading virologists, immunologists and geneticists in the U.S. and Europe.

-- An investigation of the role of anti-inflammatory drugs, diet, and lifestyle in determining PD risk.
-This project includes collaborations with neurobiologists and clinical investigators for the discovery of biomarkers for PD.
-Products of this project include the design of experimental studies to find the mechanisms underlying selected epidemiological findings, most notably the possible protective effects of caffeine, anti-inflammatory drugs, and high plasma levels of urate, and of clinical studies to assess translational implications.
+- An investigation of the role of drugs, diet, and lifestyle in determining PD risk.
+This project includes collaborations with neurobiologists and clinical investigators and use of biological samples for the discovery of biomarkers for PD.
+Products of this project include the design of experimental studies to find the mechanisms underlying selected epidemiological findings, most notably the possible protective effects of caffeine, anti-inflammatory drugs, and high plasma levels of urate, and of clinical studies to assess translational implications, including a randomized trial of urate elevation in individuals with early PD.

 M.D., 1978, University of Milan